How to Get Your First Consulting Client (Guide)

 Conduct a needs assessment

-Begin by asking broad questions to determine the potential client’s understanding of their own needs.
-The conversation will naturally grow and develop and eventually, you should organically come to discuss their specific needs—be open and understanding, encouraging them to explain and share in detail.
-This step will not only help you understand clearly their situation, but it also allows them to conclude that their situation is significant enough to take action.
-It gives them an opportunity to hear their situation aloud and to confirm the need for action in their own voice.
+Start out by asking broad questions to determine the potential client’s understanding of their own needs.
+Let the discussion flow naturally, and over time, you’ll find yourself addressing their particular needs.
+Be open and empathetic, inviting them to share their thoughts and insights in depth.
+This step will not only help you understand clearly their situation, but it also gives them an opportunity to conclude that their situation is significant enough to take action.

-Once your potential client has answered these (or similar) questions, you will get a plethora of information that allows you to tailor your sales pitch to every customer, ultimately winning you more deals.
-Further, understanding their budget (and ability to pay) will help you calibrate the right consulting rate in your proposals.
+Once your potential client has answered these (or similar) questions, you will get valuable information that allows you to tailor your sales pitch to each customer, ultimately winning you more deals.
+Meanwhile, understanding their budget (and ability to pay) will help you determine the right consulting rate in your proposals.

 Qualifying doesn’t just stop there.
 In addition to pitching to more promising leads, it also attracts new prospects.
 Sharing your qualification process with your clients shows an honest and transparent business practice and gives your clients confidence from the outset.
-After all, the search for the perfect fit between client and consultant will benefit all sides if conducted earnestly.
+When approached with sincerity, the search for the perfect fit between client and consultant will benefit all sides.

 - Would you describe what your current environment looks like?